kubewarden/kubewarden.io/content/blog/2024/10/policy-groups.md

 In this map, you can see we have defined 2 policies.
 One that checks for Services to be unique, and another that checks for an annotation `owner: foo-team`.
 These policy entries in the map are named.
-And this allows us to write a boolean expresion with the boolean results of each policy.
+And this allows us to write a boolean expression combining the results of each policy.

-If you look even closer, you will realize that the `unique_service_selector` policy is context-aware, as it defines its own `contextAwareResources`.
+If you look closer, you will see that the `unique_service_selector` policy is context-aware, as it defines its own `contextAwareResources`.
 That's true, Policy Groups support context-aware policies, and will evaluate them as usual, with their fine-grained defined permissions.